Fayetteville, AR Estate Planning Attorney

 A trust can be particularly useful in certain situations.
 Furthermore, a trust can also provide additional privacy as property placed into the trust will not pass through probate and therefore, will not become part of the public record.
 Trusts can vary significantly in complexity but can make up an essential part of a comprehensive estate plan.

 As we age, medical events can quickly and irrevocably alter our life and our living situation.
 In some cases, a stroke, heart attack, or other medical condition may require a loved one to live in a nursing or assisted living home.
-Unfortunately, nursing home care can cost more than $9,000 a month and individuals may believe that the only way that they can pay for it is by burning through their life savings.
-While many well-intentioned family members will give advice regarding how to qualify for Medicaid, this well-intentioned advice is often incorrect and places all that you have worked for in jeopardy.
+Unfortunately, nursing home care can cost more than $9,000 a month, and individuals may believe that the only way that they can pay for it is by burning through their life savings.
+While many well-intentioned family members will give advice regarding how to qualify for Medicaid, this well-intentioned advice is often incorrect.
+It could place all that you have worked for in jeopardy.
 We can help you legally preserve your assets and qualify for Medicaid.

 We can also assist with your living will or advanced healthcare directive.
 This document ensures that your medical wishes are carried out even if you are not able to express them.
 The document can account for your personal preferences or deeply held religious beliefs.
 Drafting a document of this type can take impossible decisions out of the hands of your loved ones during an incredibly stressful and trying time.